ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 ant number two: I don't know man I don't know.
 We just saw the crumbs and didn't think of anything. ant mumber three: yeah I don't think thinking is your best suit you dumbass because of you we lost huriba they talk they talk and they go they go inside the crack.
-I can see through their eyes.
+I can see through their eyes. inside is like a maze a city, but how could it be?
+It's just a crack in the wall thoughts running through my mind